Watch Rick Astley rock out to The Strokes and Slipknot classics

 Appearing in the same get-up – this time with a blue ’50s-style Fender Stratocaster – Astley then strums away to the iconic opening chords of ‘Last Nite’ by The Strokes, while the video flicks between different coloured filters.

-The musician took on a more professional persona for his latest upload, in which he covers R.E.M.’s 1987 song ‘The One I Love’.
+The musician took on a more professional persona for his latest upload, in which he covers R.E.M.’s 1987 song ‘The One I Love’ from his home studio.
 You can watch the videos below now.

 @rickastleyofficial